Upper Mendoza, the Potato and the Bullet. Jeff May...

 The approach is not as bad as you think.
 Approach as for Table Dome, but where the drainage forks just before that cliff, take the left branch.
 Very nice hiking (surprisingly little nasty vegetation) leads to a large slabby open area; here take a smaller drainage, marked by a cairn that leads up to the base of the Bullet (note that another route, also marked by cairns, continues up the main drainage to the White Walls).
 This last bit is pretty brushy in places but hardly heinous.
 Thanks to Jeff Mayhew, the entire route is well-marked with cairns.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Bullet :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Bullet :

 Featured Route For The Bullet

-Lock and Load is a great adventure route that climbs the longest aspect of the Bullet.
-The first 5 or 6 pitches are excellent; the last few pitches are not as good, but worth doing to attain an awesome summit that few visit.
-This route is 3 stars on a "Southern Arizona Backcountry" scale, rather than a "Sierra Nevada" scale.Jeff Mayhew and Chuck Lipinski first tried the route in 1986, completing the first 3 pitches but using aid on the intricate 3...[more]
-Browse More Classics in AZ
+Lock and Load is a fun adventure route that climbs the longest aspect of the Bullet.
+The first 5 pitches are very good; the last few pitches are not as high quality, but worth doing to attain an awesome summit that few visit.
+With some trepidation I give this route 3 stars, but that's on a "Southern Arizona Backcountry" scale, rather than a "Sierra Nevada" scale.Jeff Mayhew and Chuck Lipinski first tried the route in 1986, completing the first 3 pitches but using aid on the intricate 3...[more]
+Browse More Classics in Arizona